howler118/milestone-project-one/README.md

 - Balsamiq

-Was used to create my wireframe for the project
+Was used to create my wireframes for the project

 --------
 --------